benja263/sticky_hdp_hmm_var/README.md

 # sticky-HDP-HMM-Vector Autoregression
 A python implementation of the sticky-HDP-HMM-VAR model[1].
-For HMM stability[2] + speeding up the model some functions were implemented in C++.
+For a fast implementation of stable HMM algorithms[2] some functions were implemented in C++.

 ## The algorithm in a nutshell
 The sticky-HDP-HMM-VAR is an unsupervised machine learning algorithm used to model dynamical phenomena by switching between linear dynamical systems (SLDS).
 Each different linear dynamical system is called an SLDS mode.
 Vector Autoregression is a special SLDS case in which each observation is modeled as a linear function of the previous observations.
-The switching is governed via a Hidden Markov Model (HMM) such that each SLDS mode corresponds to an HMM state.
+The switching between SLDS modes is governed via a Hidden Markov Model (HMM) such that each SLDS mode corresponds to an HMM state.
 A Hierarchical Dirichlet Process (HDP) is used as a prior for the HMM parameters.
-This implementation uses the L-weak limit approximation to the DP[3] such that one needs to pre-specify the maximum number of states such that the number, L, exceeds the total number of expected HMM states.
+This implementation uses the L-weak limit approximation to the DP[3] such that one needs to pre-specify the maximum number of states, L, as long as L exceeds the total number of expected HMM states.
-The sticky part increases the prior self-transition probability of a state.
+The sticky part introduces a bias for the self-transition probability of a state.

 The VAR equation is given by:
 ![VAR_equation](images/var_equation.png?raw=true "Equation")
-where z(t) is the HMM-state/SLDS-mode at time t and r is the model order.
+where z(t) is the HMM-state/SLDS-mode at time t and r is the VAR order.

 ### Setup
 As part of the code is run in c++ one needs to compile the c++ part.